Morphological Fingerprints of Forbush Decreases and Their Relation to Geomagnetic Storm Severity: Discussion

 The stronger performance observed in the binary screening task ($\ge$G4 vs.\ G3) suggests that the proposed fingerprints are particularly sensitive to the structural signatures of more intense disturbances.
 This behavior is consistent with the expectation that stronger CME/shock-driven transients can produce more coherent and global organization across stations, whereas moderate events may occupy an intermediate regime in which morphology overlaps with neighboring categories.
 The observed asymmetry between sensitivity and specificity further motivates reporting both multi-class stratification (for physical gradation) and binary screening (for robust detection of stronger events).

 The regression results demonstrate measurable skill for predicting FD drop relative to a fold-wise mean baseline, indicating that global network organization carries quantitative information about event magnitude.
 The residual regression-to-the-mean pattern for extremes is consistent with limited sample size and with the intrinsically noisy mapping between response morphology and magnitude when station coverage, rigidity distribution, and event geometry vary across cases \citep{mishev2024anisotropic}.
-These considerations suggest that drop prediction is feasible but likely benefits from larger event sets and additional physically informed covariates.
+These considerations suggest that drop prediction is feasible but likely benefits from larger event sets and additional physically informed covariates. {It is also worth noting that event selection conditioned on geomagnetic storm class introduces a sample bias: large FDs without an associated storm, or storms without a prominent FD, are excluded by construction.
+Future work should assess whether including such events --- or adopting an FD-amplitude-first selection strategy --- changes the fingerprint structure and predictive relationships observed here.}

 An additional point concerns representation choices in the distance domain.
 The configuration that maximized intensity classification favored a log transform, which is compatible with stabilizing topology- and centrality-based summaries by compressing the distance dynamic range and reducing the influence of outliers \citep{box1964analysis}.
 In contrast, the best-performing regression configuration favored leaving distances untransformed, suggesting that absolute dissimilarity magnitudes can retain information relevant to drop that may be attenuated by aggressive scaling.
 This divergence reinforces that different scientific targets (categorical severity versus continuous magnitude) can prefer different representations, and that distance-domain operations should be treated as explicit modeling choices rather than purely technical preprocessing steps.